1 General Information

 Further, more specific information on Journal Bylaws and Publication Ethics Policy can be found at:

 The journal accepts contributions in Slovak, Czech and English.
-Quality of language/translation is sole responsibility of the authors.
+Quality of language/translation is the sole responsibility of the authors.
 In the case of contributions in English, the editors expect grammatical and stylistic quality at the level of Professional English.
-All manuscripts should be sent by e-mail to executive editor (firstname.lastname@example.org).
+All manuscripts should be sent by e-mail to the Executive Editor (firstname.lastname@example.org).
 The journal accepts submitted papers in electronic version only (all submissions – as first, as revised submissions).
 Preferred format is Microsoft Word (.doc, .docx, .rtf).

 3 Manuscript style

-The authors will send one copy of the manuscript (without the name(-s) of author(-s) in main text and including tables and illustrations) and an information sheet with name(-s) of author(-s), its (their) working address including e-mail (they will be published below the text) and the contact address of the lead author (with e-mail).
-The editor will confirm obtaining of submitted paper within two weeks period.
+The authors will send one copy of the manuscript (without the name(-s) of the author(-s) in the main text and including tables and illustrations) and an information sheet with the name(-s) of the author(-s), its (their) working address including e-mail (they will be included in the text) and the contact address of the lead/corresponding author (with e-mail).
+The editors will confirm obtaining of submitted contribution within one week period.